Leonardo DiCaprio: Reception and acting style

 DiCaprio is regarded as one of the finest actors of his generation.
 In a 2022 readers' poll by Empire, he was voted one of the 50 greatest actors of all time.
 The magazine praised his willingness to "go to the ends of the earth (often literally) to get under his characters' skin".
 Colin Covert of The Seattle Times similarly believed DiCaprio "redefines film stardom" through his willingness to take on challenging roles that few of his contemporaries are capable of performing.

-Since his international stardom with Titanic (1997), he has admitted feeling nervous to star in big-budget studio films because of their hype and marketing campaigns.
+Since his international stardom with Titanic (1997), he has admitted feeling nervous about starring in big-budget studio films because of their hype and marketing campaigns.
 As an actor, he views film as a "relevant art form, like a painting or sculpture.
 A hundred years from now, people will still be watching that movie."
 He often plays roles based on real-life people and stories told in specific periods.
 According to Caryn James, DiCaprio is unafraid of working with established directors on unconventional projects; taking such risks has led him to star in failed films like The Beach (2000), but also his successful collaborations with Martin Scorsese.
-DiCaprio has described his relationship with him as dreamlike and admires his knowledge of film, crediting Scorsese with having taught him its history and importance.
+DiCaprio has described his relationship with Scorsese as dreamlike and admires his knowledge of film, crediting the director with having taught him its history and importance.
 Scorsese has commented on DiCaprio's ability to repeatedly demonstrate emotion on screen.
 Jesse Hassenger of The A.V.
 Club considers the duo's collaborations—which earned them the 2013 National Board of Review (Spotlight Award)—to be career-defining moments for both of them and as vital as Scorsese's acclaimed collaborations with Robert De Niro.